Discover Hobart, Tasmania

 About our flights to Tasmania

-Air New Zealand operates non-stop flights from Auckland to Hobart with connections available from our domestic New Zealand Airports.
+Air New Zealand offers non-stop flights from Auckland to Hobart seasonally between October and March, with connections available from our domestic New Zealand Airports.
+You can choose the way you fly on all our flights to Australia.

 Destination Tasmania - what to see and do